smoort/smoort/README.md

 - 👋 Hi, I’m @smoort
 - 👀 I’m deeply interested in solving real world problems effeciently with the right technologies
+- ⭐ I'm a full stack engineer with experience in Digital and Distributed Platforms
 - 🌱 I’m currently learning Autonomous Vehicle programming
 - 💞️ I’m looking to collaborate on Automnomous Vehicle development
 - 📫 You can reach me @ smoort.github@gmail.com